 Vision Statement: The School of Workforce Development will be an exemplary School that will provide the core skills students need to be successful in employment and transfer.
 For GRCC's entire mission, vision, values and ends please visit http://www.grcc.edu/aboutus/missionvisionvaluesends .

-Please take your time to explore our departments and programs listed under Educational Offerings on the menu to the left.
-We offer over 50 degrees and certificates that can assist you for your future.
+Welcome to the School of Workforce Development!
+The SWD is committed to serving West Michigan through offering high quality degrees, certificates, and training for the workplace.
+We offer over 50 degrees and certificates that equip our students with the relevant knowledge, skills and abilities to not only exist in a job but to also perform successfully in their chosen career path.
 Many of these programs and courses will transfer to our partner educational institutions so you can continue your education.
 For more information on our transfer programs please visit http://www.grcc.edu/studentrecords/transfercredit .

 Who We are